Will solar panels get cheaper? (updated for 2020)

 There are a couple questions that homeowners who are thinking of going solar often have.
 The first is: Is solar power getting cheaper?
 And other is: If solar is getting cheaper, should I wait before installing solar panels on my house?

 I think the answers to both questions are clear.
 Solar power has gotten dramatically cheaper in the past 10 years, and is absolutely expected to continue to get cheaper.
 In fact, it’s expected to steadily drop in price through the year 2050.
 And because the price will always be dropping, there’s really no point in waiting, because there’s no bottom price in sight.
-Install your solar panels now, especially because tax credits will expire.
+Install your solar panels now, especially because tax credits do expire.

 Because renewable energy is such an incredibly important part of the economy now and in the future, a lot of high quality research has been done in this area.
-I’m going to draw information from three different sources, all of which you can regard as highly credible.
+I’m going to draw information from three different sources, all of which you can regard as being highly credible.

 Data sources for this article